kanopi/saplings/README.md

   * In each, what Drupal configuration are missing?
 Things you need to click together to launch your site.
   * In each, what Drupal modules are missing?
   * In each, what do they have that you think should be removed?
+  * In each, do you see opportunity to subdivide even more by functionality to make these even more choose-your-own-adventure for developers?
 3. General input and feedback welcome!
 4. What are your ideas for additional recipes?

+---

 ### Add Recipe functionality to your project
 If you like what you see here, you can add recipe support to your project today!